Women in Higher Education Management

 For more information, visit https://www.ihs.ac.at/people/angela-wroblewski/

-Kathrin Zippel is Einstein Professor of Sociology and Gender Studies at the Freie Universität Berlin.
+Kathrin Zippel is Einstein Professor of Sociology and Gender Studies at the Freie Universität Berlin and PI in the Excellence Cluster Contestations of the Liberal Script (SCRIPTS) funded by the German Research Foundation (DFG).
 She has published on gender politics in the (academic) workplace, public and social policy, social movements, welfare states, and globalization in the United States and Europe.
-Her book The Politics of Sexual Harassment in the United States, the European Union and Germany (Cambridge University Press) won several awards.
+Her book, The Politics of Sexual Harassment in the United States, the European Union and Germany (Cambridge University Press), won several awards.
 Her research explores gender and global transformations of science and education.
 In her book, Women in Global Science: Advancing Careers Through International Collaboration (Stanford University Press), she argues that global science is the new frontier for women, providing both opportunities and challenges as gender shapes the dynamics and practices of international research.
-She also conducts research on the “Diffusion of Ideas on Gender Equity Interventions,” funded by the National Science Foundation ADVANCE program and the Einstein Foundation.
+She has also conducted research on the “Diffusion of Ideas on Gender Equity Interventions,” funded by the National Science Foundation ADVANCE program and the Einstein Foundation.

 For more information, visit https://www.kathrinzippel.com/ https://www.polsoz.fu-berlin.de/en/soziologie/arbeitsbereiche/gender-studies/index.html